eugenpirogoff/fslcu/README.md

 =====

-Free Software License for Civil Use is a license that aims to prohibit a use of the includet software for any military or any other war related use.
+Free Software License for Civil Use is a license that aims to prohibit a use of the included software for any military or any somehow war related use.

 Pleace comment and improve!